oceanprotocol-archive/OEPs/5/README.md

 * Compose transactions that are send to the keeper.
 * Orchestrate lower-level Keeper interactions exposing a higher level API
 * Subscribe to some Smart Contract events raised by the Keeper and trigger actions responding to that
+* Integrate with other Agents, stablishing a peer to peer connection
 * Integrate with external services or providers (Compute, Data, ..)
 * Simple input validation.
 Throttling and spam prevention is done at the VM validation level in the keeper.
 * Expose some API's providing alternative consumption mechanisms (synchronous/asynchronous)